OfficeDev/office-js-docs/reference/manifest/extensionpoint.md

 -------------------------------------------

 ### PrimaryCommandSurface
-This extention point is used for placing buttons on Word, Excel and PowerPoint hosts.
+This extention point is used for placing buttons into the Office ribbon.
+Applies to Word, Excel and PowerPoint Add-ins.

 #### Child elements